 6 ways to cope with going back to school:

 Going back to school can be scary if you’re worried about keeping up with the work.
-Or that you won’t be able to get back into the routine of going to school and doing homework.
+Or that you won’t be able to get back into the school routine.

 There can be a lot of pressure to do well in your exams and get all of your work done.
 But there are things you can do when you first go back to school to make it easier: